sktime/sktime/docs/source/installation.rst

     python setup.py install

-Replace ``x64`` by ``x86`` to build for 32-bit Python.

 Some users have experienced issues when installing NumPy, particularly version 1.19.4.
 Note that a recent Windows update may affect compilation using Visual Studio (see `Windows update issue <https://developercommunity.visualstudio.com/content/problem/1207405/fmod-after-an-update-to-windows-2004-is-causing-a.html>`_).

+Setting up a Conda environment
+""""""""""""""""""""""""""""""
 If you run into a problem installing the development version and are using Anaconda, try:

-1. Install Anaconda
+1. Open up an anaconda terminal
+2. Navigate to your local sktime folder :code:`cd sktime`
-2. Create new environment: :code:`conda create -n sktime-dev python=3.8`
+3. Create new environment: :code:`conda create -n sktime-dev python=3.8`
-3. Activate environment: :code:`conda activate sktime-dev`
+4. Activate environment: :code:`conda activate sktime-dev`
-4. Install NumPy (pinned to 1.19.3) from pip: :code:`pip install numpy==1.19.3`
+5. Install required packages:
+    1. :code:`pip install numpy=1.19.3`
+    2. :code:`pip install cython`
+    3. :code:`pip install -r build_tools/requirements.txt`
+    4. If **fbprophet** fails to install:
+      1. :code:`conda install -c anaconda ephem`
+      2. :code:`conda install -c conda-forge install -c pystan`
+      3. :code:`conda install -c conda-forge install -c fbprophet`
-5. Install requirements: :code:`pip install -r build_tools/requirements.txt`
+      4. Verify all requirements are satisfied by running :code:`pip install -r build_tools/requirements.txt` with no errors
-6. Follow the instructions above to point to "vcvarsall.bat"
+6. Point to :code:`vcvarsall.bat` using instructions above
-7. Run :code:`pip install --verbose --no-build-isolation --editable .`
+7. Build an editable version of sktime :code:`pip install -e .[all_extras]`
+8. Should see message "successfully installed sktime"

 In step 5, you may optionally install the packages in build_tools/requirements.txt that are available from Anaconda's default channels or `Conda-Forge <https://anaconda.org/conda-forge>`_ via Conda.
 Any remaining packages can be added via pip.